python/cpython/Doc/library/__future__.rst

    ``from __future__ import annotations`` was originally planned to become mandatory in Python 3.10, but was considered too disruptive. :pep:`649` instead became the default in Python 3.14.
-You can still override this by importing ``annotations``, but that's deprecated and may become a no-op or be removed in the future.
+You can still override this by importing ``annotations``, but that's :term:`soft deprecated` and may become a no-op or be removed in the future.

 .. seealso::